Fluffy Pumpkin Spice Waffles (Paleo, Gluten Free)

-Crispy on the outside and fluffy on the inside, this Healthy Pumpkin Waffle is the best breakfast and brunch recipe this fall and holiday season.
-It is paleo, gluten free, low sugar and so easy to make!
+Crispy on the outside and fluffy on the inside, these Fluffy Pumpkin Waffle is the best breakfast and brunch recipe this fall and holiday season.
+It is paleo, gluten-free, low sugar and so easy to make!

 Although we are coming to the end of October here, the pumpkin train is still going!

 This Paleo pumpkin waffle has been the go-to breakfast in my house every single weekend.

 Another way to PUMPkin up your day is to make these delicious Pumpkin Oatmeal Breakfast Bars.
 They are so easy to make, and even the kids LOVE them!

 If you watch my Instagram stories, you know that rain or shine, breakfast waffles and pancakes always happen.

 They are all paleo, gluten free and so easy to make.
 Even better?
 You can use the batter for both waffle and pancakes.

 Why do I love this recipe and waffles

 1. It is Packed with Pumpkin Spice and Fall flavors

 The waffle batter seasoned with homemade pumpkin spice which has cinnamon, all spice, nutmeg and cloves all in one.
 What can get better than this fall flavors?